Progress report for ONE21-390

 Objective 1: Evaluate the impact of feeding practices (hay versus pasture) on microbial communities in raw milk and cheese (planned May 2022 – May 2023).

-Sample processing for amplicon analysis: Milk samples will be processed as previously described methods for milk microbiomes (e.g. Doyle et al. 2017 and more recent publications).
-DNA from each of the milk and cheese samples (min of 240, two technical replicates from each milk and cheese sample) will be performed using the Qiagen AllPrep PowerViral DNA/RNA Kit or similar.
-Following extraction, DNA samples will be transported from JH to URI and processed for 16S rDNA gene amplification (V3-V4 region), library preparation, and sequencing using procedures commonly used in the Gomez-Chiarri lab (Stevick et al., 2019; 2021).
+At URI, milk and cheese rind samples will be processed as previously described methods for milk microbiomes.
+DNA from each of the milk and cheese samples (two technical replicates from each milk and cheese sample) will be performed using the Qiagen PowerFood DNA Kit or similar.
+Following extraction, DNA samples will be processed for 16S rDNA gene amplification, library preparation, and sequencing using procedures commonly used in the Gomez-Chiarri lab.
 Positive and negative control samples will include a mock community sample and a blank control.
 Sequencing data will be processed and analyzed following the most updated procedures.
 Resulting data will include taxonomic assignments and Amplicon Sequence Variance counts, which will be used to determine bacterial diversity (Shannon, Simpson indices) and composition (taxonomic relative abundance).

 Overview of progress and description of changes to experimental approach (no changes to objectives):

 In the original proposal, sampling of milk from the Andersonville Farm was scheduled for summer 2021.
 Based on timing of the funding, the experimental design was revised in Fall 2021 to delay the start of the sampling to May of 2022.
 In January 2022, Gomez-Chiarri (URI) and Madelynn Johnston (grazing manager for Jasper Hill Cellars) visited the two farms directly involved in the project, Andersonville and Michaud, to discuss the logistics of the sampling process with the farmers.
 Information from the visits was discussed with the Jasper Hill Cellars team and was used to revise the sampling design (described in more detail in revised methods above).
 The team also brainstormed the type of environmental, milk nutritional and microbial profile, and cheese properties data that will be collected at each sampling time point for each batch of milk and cheese.
-A preliminary set of samples will be collected in February - March 2022 to evaluate: a) the feasibility and ease of the milk sampling process; b) potential tank effects (the two bulk used at Andersonville differ in cooling structure); c) effect of two methods of teat cleaning; and d) optimize DNA extraction methods.
+Based also on the visits and limitations in the resources at each farm, the team decided to focus the study on just the Andersonville Farm.

 Education & Outreach Activities and Participation Summary